Chinese Dragon - Meaning, Symbols, and Important Types

 Legend 1: Ancient tribe totem.
-The Yellow Emperor, widely known as Huangdi, an ancient tribe leader conquered neighboring tribes on the Yellow River Valley and united the country.
+The Yellow Emperor, widely known as Huangdi, was an ancient tribe leader who conquered neighboring tribes in the Yellow River Valley and united the country.
 He union several different tribes' totems into his own dragon totem, such as the snake and fish, used as a symbol of the power of the emperor.

 Legend 2: Worship the power of nature.
-Ancient Chinese was live on agriculture, rain and water played an important role in people’s life.
-They believed a mysterious creature with ultimate power ruler the heaven, the imaginative figure of the dragon has been gradually created as agriculture numen, represented the rain, lightning, and thunder.
+Ancient Chinese live in agriculture, and rain and water played an important role in people’s life.
+They believed a mysterious creature with ultimate power ruled heaven, the imaginative figurine of the dragon has been gradually created as agricultural numen, representing the rain, lightning, and thunder.

 Legend 3: Another hypothesis implies that the Chinese dragon would have been inspired by the marine crocodile, the bigger reptile living today.
 Crocodiles were moreover in ancient times perceived as a variety of dragons.